 Leavitt, Henrietta Swan (1868 – 1921)

 Leavitt spent her life working at the Harvard College Observatory in Cambridge, Massachusetts.
-She discovered four new novae and catalogued more then 2400 variable stars.
+She discovered four new novae and catalogued more than 2400 variable stars.
 Leavitt had a special interest in Cepheid variable stars.
 She calibrated the distance method.

 Leeuwenhoek, Antonie van (1632 – 1723)